lmvdz/pritunl-authy-azure-plugin/README.md

-# Pritunl Azure Authy Plugin
+# Pritunl VPN Azure Authy Plugin

 ## Use Case:
 > You want to secure your Pritunl VPN using Twilio Authy as the 2FA provider